Rainbow-Dreamer/musicpy_docs/docs/Useful functionality.md

 * **midi_args: other arguments for MIDI file, please refer to [mido documentation](https://mido.readthedocs.io/en/latest/lib.html#midi-files) for details

-## I wrote an efficient IDE specifically for musicpy for everyone to use
+## I wrote an IDE specifically for musicpy for everyone to use

 [musicpy_editor](https://github.com/Rainbow-Dreamer/musicpy_editor) is an IDE I developed specifically for musicpy language.